![]() |

 of

 General Instruments Corp.) and the discrete display drivers.
-Please notice the different date codes of the 4 chips: The LM8001 and LM8002 were manufactured early in 1971, the LM8003 and LM8005 later.
-The backside of the printed circuit boards gives a explanation: They were exchanged end of 1971.
+Please notice the different date codes of the 4 chips: The LM8001 and LM8002 were manufactured early in 1971, the LM8003 and LM8005 later that year.
+The backside of the printed circuit boards gives an easy explanation: They were replaced end of 1971. |

 |